The genus 1 bridge number of satellite knots: Concluding Arguments

-\begin{lemma} Suppose that some component of $Q \cap \mc{H}$ is nonseparating in the component of $\mc{H}$ containing it.
-Then each component of $Q \setminus (X \cup Y)$ containing such a curve is a tower either with ends on $\boundary_+ X$ or with ends on $\boundary_+ Y$.
-Furthermore, one of the following occurs: \begin{enumerate} \item $Q$ is the union of two towers, each with ends on $\boundary_+ X$ or each with ends on $\boundary_+ Y$, or \item Each tower with ends on $\boundary_+ X$ or with ends on $\boundary_+ Y$ and not in $X$ or $Y$ respectively, has its ends incident to BNS annuli lying in $X$ or $Y$ respectively. \end{enumerate} \end{lemma} \begin{proof} As we traverse $Q$ examining the components of $Q \cap \mc{H}$, we may label each component as either S or N depending on whether or not it separates the component of $\mc{H}$ containing it.
+\begin{proof} As we traverse $Q$ examining the components of $Q \cap \mc{H}$, we may label each component as either S or N depending on whether or not it separates the component of $\mc{H}$ containing it.
 If no component is labelled N, the result is vacuous, so assume there is at least one N. Each component of $Q\setminus \mc{H}$ which has one end labeled N and one labeled S is a BNS that lies in either $X$ or $Y$.
 Furthermore, by Lemma \ref{lens space structure}, no long annulus that is the union of VNNs has ends at both $\boundary_+ X$ and $\boundary_+ Y$.
 Consequently each component of $Q \setminus \boundary_+ X$ that is disjoint from the interior of $X$ and has one end labelled $N$ and on $\boundary_+ X$ also has its other end labelled N and on $\boundary_+ X$.
 The analogous statement holds for $Y$.

 Let $H = \boundary_+ X$.
 By Lemma \ref{no bendy towers}, each component $\mc{T} \cpt Q\setminus H$ with at least one end non-separating on $H$ must be a tower.
 Similarly for $H = \boundary_+ Y$.
 Suppose that $\mc{T}$ is one such tower.
 Without loss of generality, we may assume its ends are non-separating curves on $\boundary_+ X$ and that it is curved.
 Let $F\subset \boundary_+ X \setminus \boundary \mc{T}$ be the annulus that is outside $\boundary_+ \mc{T}$.
 Let $R$ be a component of $Q \cap \boundary_+ X$ incident to an end of $\mc{T}$.
 Since $Q$ is disjoint from sphere components of $\mc{H}$, $R$ is a BNN or BNS.